monobrow666/carbo/README.md

-An app to manage foods and calculate carbs per serving.
+An app to manage nutrition information and calculate carbs per serving.